Implementing neural nets

 It is allegedly easy to get started with training neural nets.
 Numerous libraries and frameworks take pride in displaying 30-line miracle snippets that solve your data problems, giving the (false) impression that this stuff is plug and play. … Unfortunately, neural nets are nothing like that.
 They are not “off-the-shelf” technology the second you deviate slightly from training an ImageNet classifier.

-• Alice’s Adventures in a differentiable wonderland (Scardapane 2024)
+Alice’s Adventures in a Differentiable Wonderland (Scardapane 2024)

 Neural networks surround us, in the form of large language models, speech transcription systems, molecular discovery algorithms, robotics, and much more.
 Stripped of anything else, neural networks are compositions of differentiable primitives, and studying them means learning how to program and how to interact with these models, a particular example of what is called differentiable programming.

 This primer is an introduction to this fascinating field imagined for someone, like Alice, who has just ventured into this strange differentiable wonderland.
-I overview the basics of optimizing a function via automatic differentiation, and a selection of the most common designs for handling sequences, graphs, texts, and audios.
-The focus is on a intuitive, self-contained introduction to the most important design techniques, including convolutional, attentional, and recurrent blocks, hoping to bridge the gap between theory and code (PyTorch and JAX) and leaving the reader capable of understanding some of the most advanced models out there, such as large language models (LLMs) and multimodal architectures.
+I overview the basics of optimising a function via automatic differentiation, and a selection of the most common designs for handling sequences, graphs, texts, and audios.
+The focus is on an intuitive, self-contained introduction to the most important design techniques, including convolutional, attentional, and recurrent blocks, hoping to bridge the gap between theory and code (PyTorch and JAX) and leaving the reader capable of understanding some of the most advanced models out there, such as large language models (LLMs) and multimodal architectures.

-• Dive into Deep Learning (Zhang et al. 2023)
+Dive into Deep Learning (Zhang et al. 2023)

 Interactive deep learning book with code, math, and discussions